Bassadin/Master-Thesis-INM/README.md

 # Master-Thesis-INM

-My master's thesis in Computer Science during Summer Semester 2023 about Localization in LoRa-based networks.
+My master's thesis in Computer Science during Summer Semester 2023 about Localization in LoRa-based networks at [HFU Furtwangen University](https://www.hs-furtwangen.de/).
 The repo will get updated during the semester.

 ## LaTeX